colinauyeung/LabNext-Show-And-Tell/README.md

 #### Image File
 This should be the name of the image file that corrosponds to this slide, e.g. ```image.png```. **Make sure that this file exists in the root of the project**
 #### Folder name
-This should be a valid folder for the data for this slide to live in, e.g. "project-by-anon".
+This should be a valid folder name for the data for this slide to live in, e.g. "project-by-anon".

 #### Tool Badge 1-4:
 These are the tools that the author of the project indicated they used for it.
 The options are: